Infineon/mtb-example-psoc4-msclp-capsense-demo/README.md

 4. Enters the Wake-on-touch state when there is no touch detected in the Active low-refresh rate state for a timeout period.
 In this state, the CPU completely moves to deep sleep, and doesn't get involved in CAPSENSE&trade; operation.
 This is the lowest power state of the device.
 In the Wake-on-touch state, the CAPSENSE&trade; hardware executes the scanning of the selected sensors called "low-power widgets" and processes the scan data for these widgets.
 If any touch detected, the CAPSENSE&trade; block wakes up the CPU and the device moves to the Active state.

-5. Enters the 'Liquid Active' State when the guard sensor is activated.
-The guard sensor is used to detect the presence of large volumes of liquid on the board.
-When the [CY8CKIT-040T](https://www.infineon.com/CY8CKIT-040T) kit is dipped inside liquid, the signal count of the guard sensor becomes significantly higher than normal finger touch.
+5. Enters the 'Liquid Active' state when one of the guard sensors is activated.
+The guard sensors are used to detect the presence of liquid on the board.
+When the [CY8CKIT-040T](https://www.infineon.com/CY8CKIT-040T) kit is dipped inside liquid, or liquid is sprayed on the sensors, the response of one of the guard sensors becomes different from normal finger touch.
 Then the device moves into the "Liquid Active" state.
 In this state, no other sensors other than the guard sensor is scanned.
 This state restricts normal scan operation and avoids any false touch by deactivating the scan operation of active sensors.
-When the large volume of liquid is removed from the senor, CAPSENSE&trade; moves to the Active state.
+When the liquid is removed from the senor, CAPSENSE&trade; moves to the Active state.

 There are three onboard LEDs connected to the SPI MOSI pin of the device.
 The three LEDs form a daisy-chain connection and the communication happens over the serial interface to create an RGB configuration.
 The LED accepts a 32-bit input code, with three bytes for red, green, and blue color.